bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 If you configure the job to run directly on the runner machine and your step doesn’t use a container action, you must map any required Docker service container ports to the Docker host (the runner machine).
 You can access the service container using localhost and the mapped port.

-For more information about the differences between networking service containers, see “[About service containers](https://docs.github.com/en/actions/automating-your-workflow-with-github-actions/about-service-containers).”
+For more information about the differences between networking service containers, see "[About service containers](https://docs.github.com/en/actions/automating-your-workflow-with-github-actions/about-service-containers).”

 ### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-using-localhost)Example: Using localhost